SPFxHeroes/J.A.R.B.I.S.-Labs/Lab01/README.md

 ## :rocket: Exercise 2: Install Node.js

-> Node.js maintains two different releases at all times: LTS & Current version.
+Node.js maintains two different releases at all times: LTS & Current version.
 SPFx is only supported on **LTS (Long Term Support) versions**.
 The specific version to use [depends on the version of SPFx you're using](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/compatibility#spfx-development-environment-compatibility).
 We are targeting **SPFx 16.1** which uses **LTS Node.js v16**

-> Admin privileges are required to install Node.js directly using the .msi.
+> :bulb: Admin privileges are required to install Node.js directly using the .msi.
 You can get around this by using [Node Version Switcher (NVS)](https://github.com/jasongin/nvs).
 Once installed, you can open a command prompt and enter `nvs` and it will ask you to choose a version of Node.js and will get it setup to be used locally.

 1. Using your browser, go to https://nodejs.org/dist/latest-v16.x
 1. Pick and download the latest version of Node in that page (highest number) which is compatible with your workstation.
 For Windows, use the correct **.msi** version and on Mac :apple:, use the **.pkg** version: